pacoito123/LC_StoreRotationConfig/README.md

 ~~**NOTE:** This mod is _technically_ server-side, but clients need the mod installed to be able to see and purchase any of the additional items added to the vanilla store rotation.
 Similarly, joining a lobby that doesn't have this mod installed will not modify the store rotation.~~

-**NOTE:** After `v2.0.0`, this mod is now required to be installed on **both host and clients**, though I have commented code ready to once again make it (technically) server-side, if `CSync v4` reimplements the ability to join a lobby with either client or host missing this mod.
+**NOTE:** As of `v2.0.0`, this mod is now required to be installed on **both host and clients**, though I have commented code ready to once again make it (technically) server-side, if `CSync v4` reimplements the ability to join a lobby with either client or host missing this mod.

 ---